-Inadvertent intruder means a person who might occupy the disposal site after site closure and engage in normal activities, such as agriculture, dwelling construction, drilling for water andor other reasonably foreseeable pursuits in which the personthat might be unknowingly exposed to the person to radiation from the waste included in or generated from a low-level radioactive waste facility.
+Inadvertent intruder means a person who might occupy the disposal site after closure and engage in normal activities, such as agriculture, dwelling construction, resource exploration or exploitation(e.g., well drilling) or other reasonably foreseeable pursuits that might in which the person might be unknowingly exposed the person to radiation from the waste included in or generated from a low-level radioactive waste facility.

-Inadvertent intruder assessment is an analysis that:

-(1) Assumes an inadvertent intruder occupies the disposal site and engages in normal activities and other reasonably foreseeable pursuits that are realistic and consistent with expected activities in and around the disposal site at the time of the assessment and that might unknowingly expose the person to radiation from the waste in the disposal units;

-(2) Examines the capabilities of intruder barriers to inhibit an inadvertent intruder's contact with the waste in the disposal unit or to limit the inadvertent intruder's exposure to radiation from the disposal unit; and

-(3) Estimates an inadvertent intruder's potential annual dose resulting from radiation in the disposal unit, considering uncertainties.
+Intruder assessment is an analysis that: (1) Assumes an inadvertent intruder occupies the site and engages in normal activities or other reasonably foreseeable pursuits that are realistic and consistent with expected activities in and around the disposal site at the time of site closure and that might unknowingly expose the person to radiation from the waste; (2) examines the capabilities of intruder barriers to inhibit an inadvertent intruder's contact with the waste or to limit the inadvertent intruder's exposure to radiation; and (3) estimates an inadvertent intruder's potential annual dose, considering associated uncertainties.

-Indian Tribe means an Indian Tribe as defined in the Indian Self-Determination and Education Assistance Act (25 U.S.C.
+Indian Tribe means an Indian tribe as defined in the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 450).